jimmyff/faehound-games/content/_index.md

 +++
-title = "Adventure Quest - Faehound Games" sort_by = "weight"
+title = "Ultimate Quest - Faehound Games" sort_by = "weight"
 +++

-# Adventure Quest
+# Ultimate Quest

-[Adventure Quest](/adventure-quest/) is a fantasy&nbsp;adventure and dungeon&nbsp;crawling boardgame with old&#8209;school vibes.
+[Ultimate Quest](/ultimate-quest/) is a fantasy&nbsp;adventure and dungeon&nbsp;crawling boardgame with old&#8209;school vibes.
 This is Faehound Games first game and it will be available via crowdfunding.

 - 1-6 players (additional polyhedral/RPG dice are required at higher player counts)
 - 60-90 minutes per quest